biostochastics/CCProfileSwitch/README.md

 ## Why CCProfileSwitch?

-If you juggle multiple Claude API accounts across personal and professional projects, you know the friction: manually editing credential files, risking context slips where you accidentally use the wrong account, and storing API keys in plaintext configuration.
-CCProfileSwitch eliminates this workflow tax by managing profiles in your operating system's secure keyring and switching contexts with a single command.
+If you juggle multiple Claude accounts across personal and professional projects, you know the friction: manually re-authenticating, risking context slips where you accidentally use the wrong account, and managing OAuth sessions.
+CCProfileSwitch eliminates this workflow tax by managing complete authentication profiles in your operating system's secure storage and switching contexts with a single command.

+The tool integrates directly with Claude Code's authentication system:
+- **macOS**: Writes complete OAuth credentials (including refresh tokens) to macOS Keychain, preserving MCP server authentication
-The tool integrates directly with Claude Code by updating `~/.claude/.credentials.json`, the credential file Claude Code monitors for authentication.
-When you switch profiles, Claude Code immediately uses the new credentials for subsequent requests—no restart required, no manual file edits, no plaintext keys scattered across config files.
+- **Linux/Windows**: Updates credential files that Claude Code monitors

+When you switch profiles, Claude Code immediately uses the new authentication for subsequent requests—no restart required, no manual re-login, no lost MCP connections.

 Whether you're switching between client accounts, separating personal and work usage, or managing team credentials, CCProfileSwitch handles the mechanics so you can focus on your actual work.

 ## How It Works

-CCProfileSwitch stores your API tokens in your system's native credential manager (macOS Keychain, Windows Credential Manager, or Linux Secret Service) and maintains profile metadata separately.
+CCProfileSwitch stores complete authentication credentials in your system's native secure storage:

+**macOS Architecture:**
+- **Profile Storage**: System Keyring (`claude-profile-manager` service)
+  - Stores complete OAuth JSON including `accessToken`, `refreshToken`, `expiresAt`, `scopes`, `subscriptionType`
+  - Preserves MCP server OAuth tokens (`mcpOAuth`)
+  - Profile metadata (description, creation date)

+- **Active Session**: macOS Keychain (`Claude Code-credentials` service)
+  - Full OAuth structure written via `security` command
+  - Claude Code reads directly from Keychain
+  - No credential file created on disk (Keychain-only)

+**Linux/Windows Architecture:**
+- **Profile Storage**: System credential manager (GNOME Keyring, KWallet, Windows Credential Manager)
+- **Active Session**: `~/.claude/.credentials.json` (file-based)

 On first run, it automatically detects your existing Claude Code credentials and imports them as a profile—no manual token entry needed.
-When you need to switch contexts, you run `claude-profile switch <name>`, and the tool writes that profile's token to Claude Code's credential file.
+When you need to switch contexts, you run `claude-profile switch <name>`, and the tool writes that profile's complete authentication to Claude Code's storage.
 The workflow looks like this:

 ```bash
 # Morning: Start with client-a work